ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/best-practices-for-hwrt-lumen-performance/8-lumen-general.md

 layout: learningpathall
 ---

+We now look at how best to optimize within the general settings.
 To use Lumen in your game scene, you can add a **Post Process Volume** actor (found under Place Actors > Visual Effects).
 Within the details panel of **Post Process Volume**, there are several options that you can change and amend.
 During the development of the Lumen content, **“Steel Arms”**, we found a few recommended values for these options that are suitable for Android devices.
 The following images show all of the option values that were used in **“Steel Arms”** with some additional explanation provided.

 ## Global Illumination Settings
 ![](images/gl-setting.png "Figure1.
 These global illumination parameters are used in our Lumen content - Steel Arms.")